 Not much to do other than take in the views and a snap photo or two.
 There is an equally impressive restaurant (Ku De Ta) but one cocktail here would have destroyed my tiny budget.

 Arriving from the MRT I was excited to follow the red lanterns as they guide me to the sign-posted ‘Chinatown Food Street’.
-The closer I get however, the less excited I become.
+The closer I get, however, the less excited I become.
 Something just didn’t feel right about the area.
 Squeaky clean pavements, lack of locals.
 It definitely wasn’t how I expected a traditional Chinatown.
-A closed off street, strings of red lanterns, shiny hawker stands selling stereotype Chinese dishes.
+A closed-off street, strings of red lanterns, shiny hawker stands selling stereotypical Chinese dishes.
 Surround them with merchandise stores, hike up the prices and there we have it, Chinatown.
 Boring.
 It was all too forced.
 If the locals don’t eat there you shouldn’t either.

-Heeding my own advice I took pace round the corner in search of authenticity.
-Again bored, I reluctantly ordered half a honey glazed duck at a plastic restaurant.
-Duck arrived with side dip of sweet Thai Chilli sauce?
+Heeding my own advice I took pace around the corner in search of authenticity.
+Again bored, I reluctantly ordered half a honey-glazed duck at a plastic restaurant.
+Duck arrived with a side dip of sweet Thai Chilli sauce?
 I was soon on my way to find something less bland and sterile.
 In a country with 3/4 ethnic Chinese population is it really necessary to visit a themed street to experience Chinese culture.
 In Singapore everywhere is Chinatown (well maybe not little India).